Ramiruuu/BarangayInfoSystem/README.md

 ## Acknowledgments

-- Built as a capstone project idea for a no-cost, web-based barangay management system.
+- Built as a test capstone project idea for a no-cost, web-based barangay management system.
 - Powered by [Firebase](https://firebase.google.com/) and [Tailwind CSS](https://tailwindcss.com/).